 Veterinary pharmacologists are veterinarians who specialize in treating animals with drug therapy.
 They diagnose an ailment and then select the most effective medication, the appropriate dosage, and the best method to administer a drug to the animal patient.
 Veterinary pharmacologists have expertise in how drugs for animals are developed, tested, and regulated.

-The majority of veterinarians, including some veterinary pharmacologists, work in private animal medical care facilities, though some pharmacologists will work in laboratory settings developing new medicines for pets and other animals.
+The majority of veterinarians, including some veterinary pharmacologists, work in private animal medical care facilities, though some pharmacologists work in laboratory settings developing new medicines for pets and other animals.
 The job carries a small amount of risk for veterinarians, whether they work with sick and scared animals or handle potentially hazardous materials in a lab.
-Vets usually work at least full-time, though longer hours are common and may include evenings, nights, and weekends.
+Vets usually work at least full-time, though longer hours are common and might include evenings, nights, and weekends.

 Find schools that offer these popular programs

 Earn a DVM

 Step 3: Earn a Doctor of Veterinary Medicine

 Aspiring animal pharmacologists need to attend an accredited veterinary school and earn a Doctor of Veterinary Medicine (DVM).
 Veterinary school is typically a 4-year program.
 Students spend the first three years studying in classrooms and labs and honing clinical skills.
 During the last year, students focus on performing clinical rotations at veterinary medical facilities.
 Students typically take courses including clinical pharmacology, physical exam techniques, medical ethics, surgery, nutrition, physiology, and toxicology.